-5. With specific written permission from an applicant, the Director of Registration will speak with a third party regarding the status of an applicant's application.
+5. With specific written permission from an applicant, staff will speak with a third party regarding the status of an applicant's application.

 6. In the case of an applicant who is applying for a general certificate of registration based on a combination of academic qualifications and experience, the College may require additional information from the applicant's employer or supervisor.
 In these instances, the College will copy the letter to the applicant.